Fourth Deputy Prime Minister of Spain: History and powers

 It is an office of new creation established on 13 January 2020.
 Teresa Ribera, the minister for the Ecological Transition, was appointed the first officeholder.

 The office of fourth deputy prime minister does not possess special constitutional powers beyond its responsibility as a member of the Council of Ministers.
 The position is regulated in the Government Act of 1997 and it only specifies that the raison d'être of the office is to replace the Prime Minister when the office is vacant, or the premier is absent or ill.
 The fourth deputy prime minister only assumes this responsibility if the first, second and third deputies could not do it.

 The office was abolished on 12 July 2021, when Prime Minister Pedro Sánchez promoted Teresa Ribera to third deputy prime minister.
 It was re-established on 21 November 2023, when Prime Minister Pedro Sánchez appointed María Jesús Montero to the office.
+It was abolished again on 29 December 2023, when María Jesús Montero was promoted to first deputy prime minister.